tgirke/GEN242-2018/pages/mydoc/mydoc_project_data.md

 ## Download of project data

-Open R from within the GitHub respository of your project and then run the following code sections.
+Open R from within the GitHub respository of your project and then run the following code section, but only those that apply to your project.

 ### FASTQ files from SRA